-For 2014, non-employee directors (other than the Chairman of the Board) received an equity retainer of \$100,000 at our Annual Meeting of Shareholders.
-The equity compensation was paid in the form of deferred stock units, or DSUs.
+For 2015, non-employee directors (other than the Chairman of the Board) received an equity retainer of \$110,000 at our Annual Meeting of Shareholders.
+The equity retainer was paid in deferred stock units, or DSUs, or restricted stock units, or RSUs, at the directors' election.
 The DSUs are payable in actual HSNi shares six months following termination of Board service.
-In addition, each non-employee member of our Board of Directors received an annual cash retainer in the amount of \$50,000, which was payable quarterly.
-Each member of the Audit Committee and Compensation Committee (including their respective chairs) received an additional annual cash retainer in the amount of \$10,000.
-Each member of the Governance Committee received an additional annual cash retainer in the amount of \$5,000.
+The RSUs vest one year after grant and are paid in actual HSNi shares after vesting.
+In addition, each non-employee member of our Board received an annual cash retainer in the amount of \$65,000, which is payable quarterly.
+Each member of the Audit Committee and Compensation Committee (including their respective chairs) received an additional annual cash retainer in the amount of \$15,000.
+Each member of the Governance Committee received an additional annual cash retainer in the amount of \$10,000.
 No additional compensation was paid for service on the Executive Committee or the Investment Committee.
-The chair of each of the Audit Committee and Compensation Committee receives an additional cash retainer in the amount of \$20,000 and the chair of the Governance Committee receives an additional cash retainer in the amount of \$20,000 and the chair of the Investment Committee receives an additional cash retainer in the amount of \$20,000 and the chair of the Governance Committee receives an additional cash retainer in the amount of \$20,000 and the chair of the Governance Committee receives an additional cash retainer in the amount of \$10,000.
+The chair of each of the Audit Committee and Compensation Committee received an additional cash retainer in the amount of \$15,000.